AnormCypher/AnormCypher/readme.md

     - [License LGPL](#license-lgpl)

 <!-- markdown-toc end -->
-## AnormCypher

 [![Join the chat at https://gitter.im/AnormCypher/AnormCypher](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AnormCypher/AnormCypher?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
-This is a Neo4j client library for the HTTP Cypher endpoints.
+This is a Neo4j client library for the HTTP Cypher transactional endpoints.

 The goals of this library are to provide a great API to use Cypher, and it will be modeled after Anorm from Play, which I found to be pleasant to use with SQL.
 More info about Anorm can be found here: